Voltaic Progressive Front

 The Voltaic Progressive Front (Front Progressiste Voltaïque, FPV) was a political party in Upper Volta.

 History

 The party was established in 1977 as the Voltaic Progressive Union (Union Progressiste Voltaïque, UPV) by dissidents from several parties.
 The UPV received 16% of the vote in the April 1978 parliamentary elections, winning nine seats.
 It nominated Joseph Ki-Zerbo as its candidate in the presidential elections in May.
-Ki-Zerbo finished fourth in the four-man field with 16% of the vote.
+Ki-Zerbo finished last in the four-man field with 16% of the vote.

 In 1979 the party was renamed the Voltaic Progressive Front.
 It was banned in November 1980.